strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend/wysiwyg.md

     ```

 :::tip Customization tip
-The WYSIWYG can also be replaced by creating a plugin that add new fields (see [step-by-step guide using CKEditor](/developer-docs/latest/guides/registering-a-field-in-admin.md)).
+The WYSIWYG can also be replaced by creating a plugin that adds new fields (see [step-by-step guide using CKEditor](/developer-docs/latest/guides/registering-a-field-in-admin.md)).
 :::

 <!-- TODO: add conclusion or next steps -->